Neooolee/WHUS2-CR/README.md

 The details of the dataset are introduced in datadoc.docx The dataset can be downloaded on:https://pan.baidu.com/s/1tcTaDWb_rTf4FezmzUsuLA

 Distributions of training and testing data.
-Training areas are marked in blue, testing areas are marked in red.
-The number in the left of each area is corresponding to each number in Table 2.
+Training areas are marked in white, testing areas are marked in black.
 The landcover background is derived from 300 m annual global land cover time series from 1992 to 2015 (Defourny et al., 2017)
 ![WHUS2-CR.png](https://i.loli.net/2020/12/23/XSh6YCA23fnMQiZ.png)

 Reference